Psyhic/JavaBasicPrac/README.md

 # Java Basic Practical Question
-Java Course with full detailed Explanation using cooments.
+Java Course with full detailed Explanation using comments.

 ## Programs with Basic level to Intermediate level
 15 Question with different types